-When is the best time to book flights to Daytona Beach Regional?
+When is the best time to book a flight to Daytona Beach Regional?

 Which day is cheapest to fly to Daytona Beach Regional?

 At the moment, flights in the afternoon are likely to offer the best value for money for your Daytona Beach Regional trip.
-A flight at noon will more often than not be of higher cost.
+A flight in the morning will more often than not be of higher cost.

 Daytona Beach International Airport (DAB) started off as an airstrip on the beach, as the sand provided the perfect landing surface for light aircraft.
 Today, the airport has expanded enough to be moved off the sand, and its three paved runways and two terminal buildings are situated three miles (5km) southwest of central Daytona Beach.